 Kaisertherme Bad Abbach Sauna (Saunawelt)

 To get to the saunas, you’ll head back to the main floor locker room.
 In there, you’ll see a set of stairs leading to the basement.
 If you aren’t sure about how to do German Saunas, just fake it ’till you make it, and follow the lead of others!
 I recommend taking off your swimsuit in the main locker rooms and putting it in your locker before heading down.
+You can read ALL of my tips on How To Confidently Go to a Naked German Sauna Here.

 At the bottom of the stairs, you can head to the right.
 There is a set of mini lockers here to put things like keys and phones in.
 There is also a bathroom right here as well if needed.